TaQba/python-rent-processor/README.md

 ```

-## How to go container?
+## How to enter the container?
-- Go to the folder where you would like to keep code and clone repo from  GITHUB
+- Go to the folder
 ```
 cd {your_code_directory}/python-rent-processor
 ```
-- Docker contain needs to be up and need to run some commands
+- Docker container needs to be up to enter into it

 ```
 docker ps